RamanujamTeam/sping-boot-microservices-orchestra/README.md

 # Project structure
 Translator Service project consists of five microservices:

+1. Config Server
 1. Docker Service
 1. Redis Filler
 1. ElasticSearch Filler
 1. Redis Aggregator
 1. ElasticSearch Aggregator

+### Config Server
+Implemented with Spring Cloud Config it provides various credentials to other microservices.
 ### Docker Service
 Docker Service is responsible for starting Docker containers (Redis, ElasticSearch, RabbitMQ) and stopping them when the job is finished.
 It is listening for RabbitMQ events from Redis and ElasticSearch Aggregators to define when it is time to stop containers.
 ### Redis Filler